 Biodegradable nappies are made from a percentage of plant-based material and have less plastic and chemicals than regular disposable nappies.
-Still, they contain a percentage of a synthetic material that will take an extended period to break down.
+Still, they contain a portion of a synthetic material that will take an extended period to break down.

 Challenges of biodegradable nappy brands

-Most commonly eco nappy brands struggle to find greener solutions for the tags required in disposable nappies and components like polyethylene to make the nappy flexible and stretchy.
+Most commonly, eco nappy brands struggle to find greener solutions for the tags required in disposable nappies and components like polyethylene to make the nappy flexible and stretchy.

-The eco brand Ecoriginals recently updated their eco nappies and claim their nappies are now more than 90% plant-based and biodegradable.
+Ecoriginals recently updated their eco nappies and claim their nappies are now more than 90% plant-based and biodegradable.
 This means that 90% of the nappy can break down on landfill sides in 3 months when disposed of correctly, which is quite a significant result.

 (To achieve the mentioned results of breaking down the Ecoriginal nappy within the three-month time frame, you are expected to use biodegradable nappy liners bags or a newspaper to dispose of the nappy).